The Green Mile (1999)

 After a storm hits at the beginning of the film, David and his family survey the damage in the back yard.

-The supermarket where much of the film takes place can be found about 30 minutes north of Shreveport in the town of Vivian.
+The supermarket where much of the film takes place could be found about 30 minutes north of Shreveport in the town of Vivian.
 Only the exteriors were filmed here, the interiors were a set, built at StageWorks of Louisiana (400 Clyde Fant Pkwy, Shreveport, LA 71101).

 LOCATION: 212 N Pine St, Vivian, LA 71082